Relm4/book/src/efficient_ui/factory.md

 ### Forwarding messages

-Factories can implement the `output_to_parent_msg` method to send messages to their parent component.
+Factories can implement the `forward_to_parent` method to send messages to their parent component.

 If `Some` is returned, a message is forwarded.
 If `None` is returned, nothing happens.